d3scomp/JDEECo/README.md

 To run the demo application simply execute `ant demo`, which should automatically start all necessary services and the main application.

-At the moment support for the Windows machine is provided, however shell scripts will be provided shortly.
+At the moment support for the Windows machine is provided only, however shell scripts will be given shortly.